usharma123/OpenWorkflow/README.md

 OpenWorkflow is an authenticated, owner-isolated visual agent builder built with Vite, React, Convex, Clerk, and Vercel.
 Agents connect triggers, model reasoning, tools, decisions, and human approvals as durable workflows.

+See [docs/architecture.md](docs/architecture.md) for a Mermaid diagram of user → app → Convex → integrations.

 Gmail, Google Docs, and Slack are included integrations—not the product boundary.
 One starter workflow demonstrates this path:

 ```text